-You have probably heard the terms processed grains or refined grains, but what are processed refined grains anyway?
+You have probably heard the terms processed or refined grains, but what are processed and refined grains anyway?
 And why can we use these refined grains for Kosher for Passover Matzoh?

 For Passover, Matzo is made from a mixture of flour and water.
 The flour used for Kosher for Passover Matzoh can be whole grain or processed grain, but has to be wheat, oat, rye, spelt, or barley if Ashkenazic.

 Wheat, rye, barley, oats, and spelt are the five banned grains on Passover.
 These grains ferment and expand when exposed to water for just 18 minutes.

 There is some controversy over processed refined grains.
 Many nutritionists and functional medicine specialists believe refined grains are harmful.

 Food Matters has an article on Why Refined Grains Are Harmful + 8 Gluten Free Whole Grain Alternatives if you would like to learn more.

 Basically, the argument is that refined grains are excessively starchy and high in gluten, mostly lacking natural fiber, have added chemicals, are fumigated and bleached, have artificial flavors and colorings, and are nutritionally imbalanced.

 Next Up From ChaChingQueen

 Erin is the mother of identical twin girls and their slightly older brother.
 She is a domestic engineer, and previously had a career leading customer service teams for a major HVAC company.
 Cleaning without harsh chemicals, and cooking easy and usually healthy meals are part of Erin's daily life.
 She volunteers with youth leaders, and genuinely wants to help others win.
 Erin has a degree in Communications, with a focus on Broadcast Journalism.